 How to Become a Youth Mentor:

-- Visit our volunteer interest form and submit it to let us know that you would like to be considered for a mentoring position.
+- Submit our volunteer interest form and let us know that you would like to be considered for a mentoring position.

 - We will invite you to complete a fingerprint-supported background check and attend a new mentor orientation.